There are now 3 possible online modes for units:

 - Biomedical engineering principles are often put into practice through one of the following mechanisms: academic research, creation of a start-up company to commercialise a medical device or existing medical devices in hospitals and clinics.
 This unit allows students to apply core principles of biomedical engineering introduced throughout the undergraduate and masters programs to these areas.
 Specifically, the following content is covered in this unit: (a) students learn about cutting-edge biomedical engineering research ongoing in the Faculty of Engineering and Mathematical Sciences and have the opportunity to implement design approaches in specific projects; (b) students learn about commercialisation pathways for medical devices and upon completion of the unit understand each aspect in medical device development; and (c) students learn in detail how medical devices are currently used in hospital settings and about the processes in place for procurement, maintenance and safety.

-- Indicative assessments in this unit are as follows: (1) laboratories; (2) a project; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) in-semester tests (x 4) and (2) major assignment – laboratory report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)